Skip to main content

 • Children's Health (Pediatrics)

-Fever in an infant who is less than 3 months old is cause for concern.
-A fever in this age group can be a sign of a serious bacterial infection that requires urgent medical treatment.
+Fever in an infant under 3 months old is cause for concern.
+Fever in this age group can be a sign of a serious bacterial infection that requires urgent medical treatment.

-One study identified a serious bacterial infection in 10 percent of infants with a fever between 1 day and 2 months of life.
-While you don't have to check a temperature on a healthy-looking infant, it’s important to check a temperature on your child if there are signs of illness or you believe your child may have a fever.
+While you don't have to check the temperature of a healthy-looking infant, it's vital to check your child's temperature if there are signs of illness, or if you believe your child may have a fever.

 How to tell if your infant is sick

-• Crying and fussy ─ even after efforts to comfort them
+• Crying and fussing even after efforts to comfort them

-• Hard to awaken or seems weaker and more tired than usual
+• Seeming weaker and more tired than usual or hard to awaken

 • Vomiting beyond the normal spitting up